ML-FGV/GreenAI-Lab/README.md

 ## Publications
 - We should make a simple scraper to collect recent papers on dblp, gscholar and openreview.net, creating a .csv file or .bib, that will be used to generate the .md for the publications

+## Blog
+- News, accepted papers announcement, thesis/dissertations announcement, quick intro to new topics, etc.

-## Projects
+## Talks and media
-- List of projects approved and being run by the lab
+- List to videos, newspapers, FGV pages, etc.

 ## Open positions
 - List of open positions

-## Talks and media

 ## Courses

-## Blog
-- News, accepted papers announcement, thesis/dissertations announcement, quick intro to new topics, etc.
+- Online material for courses developed by members of the group.